Slow Cooker Tomato Soup (Canned Tomatoes, No Cream)

 - 1 medium yellow onion, finely diced

-- 2 large garlic cloves, minced
+- 2 cloves garlic, minced

-- 4 cups vegetable stock, or chicken stock (if not vegetarian/vegan)
+- 4 cups vegetable stock (or chicken stock)

-- 1 (28-oz) can crushed tomatoes, or diced tomatoes
+- 1 (28 ounce) can of crushed tomatoes (or diced tomatoes)

 - ⅓ cup sun-dried tomatoes

-- 1 (6-oz) can tomato paste
+- 1 (6 ounce) can of tomato paste

-- 1 teaspoon no-salt added Italian seasoning
+- 1 teaspoon no-salt-added Italian seasoning

 - 1½ teaspoons kosher salt